shirashko/OS/README.md

 ## Projects

-Each project directory contains the source code, a detailed README, and any additional resources required.
+Each project directory contains the source code, a Makefile to build the project, a detailed README, and any additional resources required.

 ### Project 1 - Memory Latency